 The Category Development Index (CDI) also measures your performance in a category.
 CDI measures your sales performance in a category of goods or services for a specific group, compared with the average performance among all customers.

 The purpose of CDI is to help identify strong and weak segments.
-By creating a category development index you can understand specific customer segments relative to the market as a whole.
+By creating a category development index, you can understand specific customer segments relative to the market as a whole.
 The index can then be used to compare performance among customers and/or market segments.
-To create a category development segment you will need a precise definition of the segment.
+To create a category development segment, you will need a precise definition of the segment.

 The calculation to create the CDI is rather simple once you have the data.
 You will need to know three things to calculate CDI: